Bang Yong-guk: 2018–present: Solo career, enlistment

+On February 26, 2024, YY Entertainment announced the EP 3, to be released on March 31.

+On May 17, 2025, Bang Yongguk announced "Motion", scheduled for May 26.

 Artistry and influences

 Bang is predominantly a hip-hop artist and cites 50 Cent, P. Diddy, and Pharrell as musical influences.
 Although his goal was not initially to become a K-pop artist, he was influenced by the roles that Supreme Team and Dynamic Duo played in popularizing the genre in South Korea.
 His voice type has been described as baritone.

 Bang also pulls influence from jazz and blues as well as rock/metal and alt-rock.

 As well as rapping, Bang also acts as a songwriter and producer for many of B.A.P's songs, including all the tracks from their debut EP Warrior as well as tracks on various albums including Noir, Carnival, and Matrix.
 Furthermore, Bang is the lyricist for all B.A.P's songs, and takes influence from his life as well as world events.
 Bang identifies as a pacifist, and is vocal about his own struggles with mental health as well as his concern for the state of the world.
 Many of his lyrics openly criticise society, government, companies, and those that take advantage of power or influence to discriminate against others.

-Bang drew inspiration for his solo album "BANG YONGGUK" from the contents of his own diary.
-A deeply personal album, songs on "BANG YONGGUK" range from rage to loss to confrontations on depression and anxiety, to his own loneliness.
-Track "See You Later" is taken from a draft Will as written in his diary.
+Bang drew inspiration for his solo album Bang Yongguk from the contents of his own diary.
+A personal album, songs on the album range from rage to loss to confrontations on depression and anxiety, to his own loneliness.
+The track "See You Later" is taken from a draft will as written in his diary.

 Bang is credited on his self-titled album as executive producer, lyricist, track producer, and art director, and self-directs videos for his solo work from conception to editing.